No. 96SC631Supreme Court of Colorado.

 [2] Jacor owns and operates Newsradio 85 KOA (KOA).
 Van Steenhouse is a radio personality and practicing psychologist.
 On June 18, 1991, Van Steenhouse signed a three-year agreement as a radio talk show host with KOA (the Agreement).
 The Agreement provided that Van Steenhouse was to render these services “on air from 2:00 p.m. to 4:00 p.m.
 Monday through Friday (any change in such hours to be mutually agreed upon).”
 Van Steenhouse was to receive a base salary of $100,000 for the first year, $105,000 for the second year, and $112,000 for the third year.
 In addition, Van Steenhouse was eligible for a performance bonus, depending on KOA’s audience share during her show.[1]

+The trial court refused to award attorney fees to either side.
 [6] The court of appeals affirmed the trial court’s finding that Jacor breached the Agreement.
 However, the court of appeals concluded that Jacor was entitled to attorney fees as the “winning party” on the WCA

 Page 467